-- Icing and compression.
-During the initial phases of injury or when high levels of pain are being experienced, application of ice to the area may decrease pain levels.
+Icing and compression.
+During the early phases of injury or when you have high levels of pain, applying ice and compression to the area may decrease your pain level.

-- Stretching.
-Your physical therapist may help you perform hip and low back exercises to gently stretch and strengthen your muscles.
-Your therapist will educate you on the proper duration and frequency of exercises to improve muscle flexibility and decrease pain.
+Stretching.
+Your physical therapist may show you how to perform hip and low-back exercises to gently stretch your muscles.
+They will teach you how often and how long to do these exercises to match your condition to improve muscle flexibility and decrease pain.

-- Muscle retraining.
-Your physical therapist will teach you to target or activate the abdominal and hip muscles.
-This is a key part of your treatment; certain muscles may not be "firing" or contracting due to pain and inhibition.
+Muscle retraining.
+Your physical therapist will teach you to target and move your abdominal and hip muscles.
+This is a key part of your treatment, as certain muscles may not be working well due to your injury.

-- Manual therapy.
-Hands-on stretching, soft-tissue mobilization, and joint mobilization may be performed by your physical therapist based on your evaluation.
-Manual (hands-on) therapy may be performed to improve your hip-joint mobility and range of motion, or ease muscle pain and improve flexibility.
+Manual therapy.
+Your physical therapist may perform hands-on (manual) therapy to stretch and mobilize affected soft tissue and joints based on your evaluation.
+Hands-on therapy can improve your hip-joint mobility and range of motion, decrease muscle pain, and improve flexibility.

-- Return-to-sport drills.
-Once you are able to progress without pain during treatment, your physical therapist will add movements specific to your sport or activity into your treatment program.
-For instance, you may return to running and light sport drills to prepare your body for the stress of full participation in your sport.
+Return-to-sport drills.
+Once you can progress without pain, your physical therapist will slowly add movements specific to your sport or activity to your treatment program.
+For example, you may return to running and light sport-related drills to prepare your body for the full stress of participation in your sport.

 Can This Injury or Condition Be Prevented?

-Core muscle injury is challenging to prevent because of the inherent stress and strain placed on the pelvis and hips during certain sports.
-That being said, a prevention program should be directed at those at the highest risk—males participating in soccer, hockey, and football.
-That program includes:
+Core muscle injury is challenging to prevent because of the stress and strain placed on the pelvis and hips during some sports.
+A prevention program is recommended for people with the highest risk for a core muscle injury.
+Those at high risk include males and females who participate in soccer, hockey, and football.
+A prevention program may include:

-- Exercises to help decrease stress across the pelvis and lower abdominal area, where the sports hernia injury often occurs
+- Exercises to improve flexibility and decrease strain across the lower abdominal area, where core muscle injury often occurs.

 What Kind of Physical Therapist Do I Need?